- Overview

 Sudborough House is fully disabled accessible.
 There are baby changing facilities in the building.
 Although we are predominantly a community team, we also provide the children's physiotherapy service to Skylark Ward at Kettering General Hospital twice a day from 8.30am to 9.30am and 3.30pm to 4.30pm.

-Please note if you live in south Northamptonshire, your child will be seen by the Children’s Physiotherapy Service based at Northampton General Hospital, Cliftonville, Northampton, NN1 5BD.
+Please note if you live in West Northamptonshire, your child will be seen by the Children's Physiotherapy Service based at Northampton General Hospital, Cliftonville, Northampton, NN1 5BD.
 Tel: 01604 544655.

 Accessibility Information